marick/lein-midje/README.md

 For Leiningen 1: 1.0.10
 For Leiningen 2: 2.0.4

-Experimental version: 3.0-alpha1.
-This is for Leiningen 2, Midje 1.5-alpha5 or later, and Clojure 1.3 or later.
+Experimental version: 3.0-alpha4.
+It requires Midje 1.5-alpha8 or later
 [Here are instructions on installation and use.](https://github.com/marick/lein-midje/wiki/3.0-instructions)

 Purpose